 August marks the transition from summer to fall—especially in your garden.
-If you're wondering what you should plant this month, use these suggestions based on the Florida climate zones.
-Find out which region you live in by taking a look at the gardening region map.
+If you're wondering what you should plant this month, then use these suggestions based on the Florida climate zones.
+To find out which region you live in, take a look at the gardening region map.

-Bedding Plants: Because August includes some of the hottest days of the year, limit planting to heat-tolerant varieties such as vinca, gaillardia, bulbine, and coleus.
+Bedding Plants: Because August includes some of the hottest days of the year, plant heat-tolerant varieties, such as vinca, gaillardia, bulbine, and coleus.

-Bulbs: You can plant Aztec lily, butterfly lily, walking iris, and spider lily any time of the year—even in August.
+Bulbs: Plant Aztec lily, butterfly lily, walking iris, and spider lily any time of the year—even in August.

-Herbs: Opt for herbs that can be planted from plants as opposed to seeds.
-Such herbs include bay laurel, ginger, Mexican tarragon, and rosemary.
+Herbs: Opt for herbs, such as laurel, ginger, and rosemary, that can be planted from plants opposed to seeds.

 Bedding Plants: Stick to planting heat-tolerant coleus, kalanchoe, and vinca.

-Bulbs: Plants such as Aztec lily, butterfly lily, walking iris, and spider lily can flourish during the late summer.
+Bulbs: Like in northern Florida, Aztec lily, butterfly lily, walking iris, and spider lily flourish now.

-Vegetables: Now is the time to start planting cool-season crops such as collards and onions.
+Vegetables: August is the perfect time to start planting cool-season crops, such as collards and onions.
 However, you can still plant a final crop of warm-season vegetables.

-Bulbs: Aztec lily, butterfly lily, walking iris, and spider lily can be planted now and any time throughout the year in South Florida.
+Bulbs: Aztec lily, butterfly lily, walking iris, and spider lily can be planted now and any time throughout the year in southern Florida.

-Herbs: In August, try herbs that can be planted from plants and not seeds (such as bay laurel and Mexican tarragon).
+Herbs: In August, try herbs that can be planted from plants and not seeds (ginger, rosemary, and Mexican tarragon).

-Vegetables: You can start many cool-season crops, such as beans and collards, this month.
+Vegetables: You can start many cool-season crops, such as beans and collards.
 Tomatoes can also be planted for your fall garden.